slugbyte/unruly-worker.nvim/README.md

 else, but makes a tool that is useful to many other people accessible to me.

 ## HELP WANTED
-Suggestions, Critique, and Spellcheck are always appreciated :)
+Suggestions and Spellcheck are always appreciated :)

 See the [Contributing Guite](./CONTRIBUTING.md)